rust-lang/book/src/ch02-00-guessing-game-tutorial.md

 variable that is currently bound to a new, empty instance of a `String`.
 Whew!

 Recall that we included the input/output functionality from the standard library with `use std::io;` on the first line of the program.
-Now we'll call an associated function, `stdin`, on `io`:
+Now we’ll call an associated function, `stdin`, on `io`:

 ```rust,ignore